aws-samples/service-screener-v2/usecases/scheduler/README.md

 1. DynamoDB:
 1. Lambda - ConfigUpdater: This lambda is only triggered through DynamoDB stream.
 It updates the EventBridge scheduler setting, parameters, and email recipients
 1. EventBridge (behind-the-scene): It is the main component to perform scheduling event.
 Based on the scheduler setting, EventBridge triggers AWS Batch to run Screener
 1. AWS Batch: It provides compute environments to runs Screener and shutdown as soon as results are generated.
-It first look at Spot instance availability
+It first look at Spot instance availability ...
-1.
+1. ...

 ### Costs

-## Deployment Guide
+## Deployment Guide (Recommend to run in Cloudshell)
 ### Prerequisite - Permission
 1. AWS User ID to log into AWS Console
 1. [TODO] Permission required
 1.

+### Prereqsuite - running at your own environment
+Note: All the following already preinstall for you in Cloudshell environment
+1. Python3.12 & pip3
+1. awscli & awscdk
+1. Docker

 ### Cloudshell
 The deployment requires 1/ CDK, 2/ git, 3/ docker and 4/ aws-cli.
 Using AWS Cloudshell is the cleanest way to deploy.